 Prepare for the New Zealand wilderness.

 True wilderness is only discovered by doing a multi-day hike!
 New Zealand certainly doesn’t have a lack of multi-day hikes – or ‘tramping tracks’ as the Kiwis would say.
 With mountain ranges, volcanoes, lakes, rivers and rainforest, New Zealand invites people to tie up their hiking boots and go on an adventure.
 If you’re thinking of taking a hike into the backcountry, here are some tips on how to prepare and keep safe.

 We also recommend following AdventureSmart Outdoor Safety Code, which lists five simple rules in your own language.
 On top of that, there’s more advice packed into Multi-Day Backpacking Trips in New Zealand: A Complete Guide.

 1. CHOOSE THE RIGHT TRACK

-At the beginning of a track maintained by the Department of Conservation (DoC) there are symbols in a blue box indicating the difficulty of the walking/hiking track.
+At the beginning of a track maintained by the Department of Conservation (DoC), there are symbols in a blue box indicating the difficulty of the walking/hiking track.
 This ranges from easy access short walks – suitable for wheelchairs – to a hiking route, which will involve challenging uneven tracks.
 A multi-day hike is symbolised with a person wearing a backpack.
 They are usually moderate to challenging.

 2. Prepare for hazards